dparedesh/RECAST-ttH-4top/README.md

 This repository contains the RECAST of the data analysis published in Ref.
 [1].
 That analysis aimed to look for a new physics process in the LHC data, $t\bar tH/A \rightarrow t\bar tt\bar t$,  where $H/A$ is a new particle.

+The tool is set to run in the [REANA](https://reanahub.io/) cluster with Kubernetes.

 **RECAST** is a way to fully automate and preserve the analysis workflow, based on a CD/CI pipeline that takes samples of simulated events as input, preprocesses those samples, and then performs a statistical interpretation of the preprocessed samples.

 >[!NOTE]